anilbolat/coffee-house-ejb/README.md

  - https://www.baeldung.com/jax-rs-spec-and-implementations
  -

+init ideas
-# init idea is to practice 'ejb' and 'java ee 8'.
+ - to practice 'ejb' and 'java ee 8'.
+ - a remote Java clients attempts to look up a Remote EJB running on WildFly application server
+ -

 session driven bean
- - local
+ - local, remote
- - stateless
+ - stateless, stateful
 message driven bean

- -
+check what type of coffees they have prices order coffee

+check if there is a place
+seat